marcov64/Lsd/Readme.txt

 LMM (Lsd Model Manager) is a program used to manage Lsd model programs.
 Lsd (Laboratory for Simulation Development) model programs are stand-alone programs that execute fast and efficiently difference-equation simulation models.
 For a user to develop a new simulation model it is only requested to specify the equations of the model in a simplified C++ language, with the assistance of automatic help.
 Lsd model programs generate automatically the code necessary to link the equations in a coherent sequence within a simulated time steps, saving and elaborating the result, allowing easy access to initialization values, and many other operations required for fully exploiting the simulation model.
 Both LMM and Lsd offer extensive manual pages for each operation available.

 When LMM starts the first operation is to choose a model to work with.
-Using the LMM's Models' Browser you can either select one of the existing models, or create a new empty one  (that is, no equations, variables etc.).
-When a model is selected you can ask LMM to:
+Using the LMM's Model Browser you can either select one of the existing models, or create a new empty one  (that is, no equations, variables etc.).
+KNOWN BUG: MacOS users may have some of Model Browser menu options grayed-out because of an old version of Tcl/Tk.
+In this case, please use LMM main File menu to create new models or copy an existing one.

+After a model is selected in Model Browser, you can ask LMM to:
 - compile the model and run it;
 - set compilation options
 - edit the equations of the model;
 - debug the code of the equations with gdb;

-Besides this model-specific operations, LMM is also a standard editor for creating and editing text files.

 ATTENTION: the very first time a model is compiled an error can be caused by the misspecification of the system directories or the operating system.
 In this case, use menu Model/System Compilation Option and use the default values for your operative system to let LMM adjust automatically the error.

-KNOWN PROBLEM: there is a bug on some versions of GCC that sometimes generates duplicate definition errors for some C standard library functions like 'isinf', 'isnan' etc. In this case add the command '#define STLBUG' to the very first line of your equations file (.cpp).

-When a model program is successfully compiled and run by LMM it can interact with the user with the Lsd interfaces.
-These permit to control every aspect of the simulation runs (e.g. setting initial values, observing and saving results, reading the model documentation etc.) but for the modification of the code for the equations.
-For this latter operation you need to close the Lsd model program, tell LMM to show the equation file, edit it and re-compile a new Lsd model program.
+When a model program is successfully compiled and run by LMM, then the user can interact with the Lsd Browser interface.
+This window permits to control every aspect of the simulation run (e.g., setting initial values, observing and saving results, reading the model documentation etc.) except for the modification of the code for the equations, done in LMM.
+For this latter operation you need to close the Lsd model program, tell LMM to show the equation file if necessary, edit the model's equations and compile/run a new Lsd model program.

-For persisting problems email us: valente@ec.univaq.it or marcelocpereira@uol.com.br (is anybody willing to write a stupid configure for Lsd?)
+For persisting problems email us: valente@ec.univaq.it or marcelocpereira@uol.com.br

 Legal stuff
-Lsd is copyright by Marco Valente and is distributed according to the GNU General Public License.
+Lsd is copyrighted by Marco Valente and is distributed according to the GNU General Public License.
 That is, as I understand it, you can use, modify and redistribute this code for free, as long as you maintain the same conditions.
 For legal conditions on gnuplot and the other software used see their legal notices

+Shortcut.exe 1.11 is copyrighted by  Marty List, http://www.OptimumX.com

+Silk icon set 1.3 is copyrighted by Mark James, http://www.famfamfam.com/lab/icons/silk